Misje05/Portfolio/README.md

-# Welcome mu Portfolio Project
+# Welcome my Portfolio Project

+This is where i started out.
+A page for me to show a brief overview of my abilities and accomplishments.

 ### Upgrades